 Research notes serve one of two functions.
 First, it provides a validation of, an addendum to, an extension of, or a refutation of a single point or concept that is established in previous research or significant policy debates.
 The conclusion and/or discussion section(s) must be sufficiently developed to highlight the importance of the findings and make clear how they should affect future research.
 Second, it provides a targeted call to other researchers, such as to introduce a new idea or to suggest a new methodology.
 Both types of research note require only minimal and narrowly targeted reference to the body of research, and no exploration of a broader literature – just enough to point readers to the established research that the note addresses or takes as its point of departure.
 Manuscripts submitted as research notes should not exceed 6,000 words.

-Research syntheses serve several different purposes, including critically assessing a body of theory or empirical research, articulating what is known about a phenomenon and ways to advance research about it, and identifying influential variables and effect sizes associated with an existing body of empirical research.
+Research syntheses critically assess a body of theory or empirical research, articulating what is known about a phenomenon and ways to advance research about it, including identifying influential variables and effect sizes associated with an existing body of empirical research and major gaps in our knowledge that need to be addressed.
 The research synthesis should include a systematic and reproducible search strategy and articulate clear criteria for inclusion of studies in the analysis.
 Meta-analyses that statistically combine studies to determine an overall effect or effect size of one variable on another are welcome, as are research syntheses that do not use formal meta-analytic methods.
+These objectives are fundamental to this specific form of article and we ask that you be sure to explicitly frame your research as a synthesis, outline the criteria used for establishing the boundaries for research included in this synthesis, and articulate what we know and how to advance our knowledge further.
 Manuscripts submitted as research syntheses should not exceed 12,000 words.

 Book Review Essay